Everything you need to know to buy healthy, sustainable, humanely raised poultry.

 Fast growth: Poultry are bred to grow faster so they can be slaughtered and sent to market sooner.
 What's wrong with that?
 Chicken and turkeys are putting weight on so fast that their bones and internal organs can't keep up.
 This results in broken bones, painful foot, leg and skeletal deformities, and birds that can't support their body weight standing.
 Even if you give this unnatural breed of bird fantastic outside access, they are not likely to use it since they spend most of their time lying down because they can't walk or stand properly.

 Bigger breasts: We have a clear preference for white breast meat in the West and breast meat sells for a higher price.
 Industrial poultry farmers often breed chickens and turkeys with unnaturally large breasts in proportion to the rest of their bodies.
 This results in birds that can't stand or walk properly.
 Many industrially raised turkeys are so physically out of balance that they can't even mate naturally and have to be artificially inseminated in order to breed.

-Another issue with breeding, is not just which breed is used, but the actual process of hatching eggs for the meat industry.
-Most farmers do not breed their own pullets, and they buy them from giant industrial chicken breeders, who practice forced molting through starvation, beak trimming and rough handling of newly hatched birds.
+Another issue with breeding is not just which breed is used, but the actual process of hatching eggs for the meat industry.
+Most farmers do not breed their own pullets -- they buy them from giant industrial chicken breeders, who practice forced molting through starvation, beak trimming and rough handling of newly hatched birds.

 Is it healthy?

 Another reason why it's imperative for you to know how your poultry is raised is for your health.
 Poultry birds are kept in such abysmal living conditions that they end up getting all kinds of infections.
 It is normal practice to combat this by giving them a constant, low dose of antibiotics in their feed.